reilo/flip4fun-neopixel/README.md

 ## Motivation and Summary

-Goal of this project is to add ambilight multi-color effects to pinball machines.
-Instead of using static colors the effects should be applied depending on the current game situation such as the active mission, currently running multiball or any other context.
+Goal of this project is to add multi-color ambilight effects to pinball machines.
+Instead of showing static colors the lighting effects should depend on the current gameplay situation such as the active mission, the currently running multiball or any other events.

-From a hardware perspective LED strips are attached below the cabinet and behind the backbox, both to the left and right side.
+The used hardware consists of LED strips which are attached below the cabinet and behind the backbox, both to the left and right side.
 The strips are controlled by a microcontroller, an Arduino Uno in this case.

-The actual challenge of the project is to find out the current game situation.
+The actual challenge of the project is to find out the current gameplay situation.
 Unfortunately pinball manufacturers do not provide any APIs for their machines.
-The only way is to read the state of lamps, flashers and coils.
-For the latter two this could be  done directly via measuring the current from the corresponding board connectors.
+The only way is to read the state of coils, flashers, and lamps by sensors.
+For flashers and coils this could be  done directly by measuring the electric current from the  board connectors.
 Accessing the multiplexed lamp matrix however seems to be hardly feasible.

-Due to the fact not being an electronics engineer and in order not to disturb the sensitive pinball electronics it was decided to simply read the state of lamps and flashers from below the playfield using photo sensors.
+As I am not an electronics engineer and won't risk to disturb the sensitive pinball electronics I decided to simply read the state of lamps and flashers from below the playfield using photo sensors.

-Check out this [YouTube video](https://www.youtube.com/watch?v=rxIm8FgeuAI) to watch Star Trek with ambilight.
+Version 1.0 is now ready - check out this [YouTube video](https://www.youtube.com/watch?v=rxIm8FgeuAI) to watch my Star Trek Pro pinball machine with ambilight.

 ## Hardware